CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2C - Orbits.md

 We can see we were very close.\
 Using this method, we can compute an ephemeris for any planet we want in our Solar System.\
 $\blacksquare$

+### Algorithm to Calculate the Ephemeris
+1. Choose a time $t$.
+2. Calculate where the planet would be along its orbit at this time using equations $25$, $26$, and $19$.
+3. Transform this to heliocentric ecliptic cartesian coordinates by equation $31$.
+4. Repeat step $2$ and $3$ for Earth.
+5. Calculate the geocentric ecliptic cartesian coordinates of the planet by equation $32$.
+6. Use equations $2$ and $3$ to convert to spherical coordinates, either ecliptic or equatorial.